 Being active can raise your good cholesterol (HDL) and help you maintain a healthy weight.
 Try walking, swimming and bike riding for low-impact, fun exercise.
 Ideally, 30 minutes of exercise a day is suggested, but any amount of activity is better than none.

-Providers at UPMC Susquehanna offer personalized care to prevent, treat and lower cholesterol in Williamsport, PA and the surrounding areas.
+Providers at UPMC offer personalized care to prevent, treat and lower cholesterol in Williamsport, PA and the surrounding areas.